highlights of operations

 - Congo River Canyon Crossing Pipeline

-In 2016, we expect to commission the Congo River Canyon Crossing Pipeline, report first production at Mafumeira Sul and restart the Angola LNG project, which produced its first shipment of liquefied natural gas in 2013.
+In 2016, we completed the Congo River Canyon Crossing Pipeline and restarted the Angola LNG project, which produced its first shipment of liquefied natural gas in 2013.
 The main production facilities for Mafumeira Sul were brought on line in February 2017.

 Our social investments in Angola focus on projects that aim to promote economic development, help train the local workforce, and improve access to educational opportunities and health care.

-In Angola, Chevron operates through its wholly owned subsidiary Cabinda Gulf Oil Company Limited.
-In 2015, our Angola operations had an average net daily production of 110,000 barrels of liquids and 55 million cubic feet of natural gas.
+In Angola, Chevron operates through its wholly owned subsidiary CABGOC.
+In 2016, our Angola operations had an average net daily production of 108,000 barrels of liquids and 114 million cubic feet of natural gas.

 exploration and production